A Collaboration of The CEEP Network and Kanuga

 The CEEP Network has served parishes for decades, facilitating the development of financial resources and missional imperatives for The Episcopal Church.
 In recent years, the Network’s missional direction has emerged as central.
-CEEPNext, a year-long discernment, studied future steps for the organization and led to a collaboration between The CEEP Network, Trinity Wall Street, and Kanuga.
+CEEPNext, a year-long discernment, studied future steps for the organization and led to a collaboration between The CEEP Network and Kanuga.
 This collaboration led to developing a program centered on Network members desire for in-depth leadership development amid the realities of a changing 21st century church.

 The CEEP Network invites applicant teams of one clergy and one lay person from diverse parishes – meaning diversity of size, member profile/demographics, and financial resources – throughout the United States and abroad to a summit and symposium on discerning new paths to fund mission and ministry that embrace the economic realities of today’s church.